tstack/lnav/docs/source/ui.rst

 The view's :ref:`named searches<named_searches>` are listed below its filters, with the number of lines each one matches.
 They are created by pressing :kbd:`s` and respond to the same keys as the filters, so a search can be enabled, disabled, edited, and deleted from here as well.
+Pressing :kbd:`.` focuses the selected search, which narrows the search hotkeys to its hits alone; the focused search is marked with a :code:`▸` and pressing :kbd:`.` on it again gives the focus up.

 Bottom Status Bar
 -----------------